 There is no state income tax in South Dakota.
 This means Social Security, pensions and other forms of retirement income are all tax-free.
-Sales taxes are quite low in South Dakota and property taxes are moderate but can be offset for low-income seniors.
+Sales taxes are quite low in South Dakota, and though property taxes are moderate, low-income seniors can offset those costs.

 This calculator reflects the changes under the 2018 Trump Tax Plan.

 Click here to learn more about how the Trump Tax Plan will affect you.

 Annual Retirement Account Income

 Year of Birth

 Annual Income from Public Pension

 |Withdrawals from retirement accounts are taxed.|

 |Wages are taxed at normal rates, and your marginal state tax rate is %.|

 Jennifer Mansfield, CPA Tax